nhselect/step1-training/content/user-guide/learner/07-sign-off/index.md

 > If you need to prompt Educator/Manager to sign off, select **Resend** and an email reminder will be sent to your Educator / Manger requesting sign-off​

-5. Once your Educator / Manager has conducted final sign-off:
+5. Once your Educator/Manager has conducted final sign-off:

 * The **sign-off status will be updated**, at the bottom of your Proficiencies home page
 * You will receive a **confirmation email from noreply@dls.nhs.uk​**